tlienart/Franklin.jl/README.md

 * [JuliaCon's website](https://juliacon.org) using Franklin and Bootstrap ([repo](https://github.com/JuliaCon/www.juliacon.org))
 * [JuliaGPU's website](https://juliagpu.org) using Franklin and a custom template ([repo](https://github.com/JuliaGPU/juliagpu.org))

-## Key features

-* Use standard markdown with the possibility to use LaTeX-style commands,
-* Simple way to introduce div blocks allowing easy styling on a page (e.g. "Theorem" boxes etc.),
-* Can execute and show the output of Julia code blocks,
-* Simple optimisation step to accelerate webpage loading speed:
-  - compression of HTML and CSS of the generated pages,
-  - optional pre-rendering of KaTeX and highlighted code blocks to remove javascript dependency,
-* Easy HTML templating to define or adapt a given layout.

-See [the docs](https://franklinjl.org) for more information and examples.

 ## Getting started